-- Brain injury can alter the way a person experiences and expresses their sexuality.
+- Brain injury can change the way a person experiences and expresses their sexuality.

 - Common problems can include reduced sex drive, difficulties with sexual functioning (such as erectile problems) and behaving sexually at inappropriate times.

-- Talking about sex can be embarrassing, but it is important for the person with brain injury and their loved ones to discuss the various issues and seek professional advice.
+- Talking about sex can be embarrassing, but it is important for the person with brain injury and their loved ones to discuss the various problems and seek professional advice.

 You might also be interested in: